-Microsoft Quantum Development Kit Preview
+Microsoft Quantum Development Kit

 The Quantum Development Kit contains the tools you'll need to build your own quantum computing programs and experiments.